acids-ircam/timbre_exploration/index.md

 ### Interpolation

-Here we show how the continous model can perform a linear interpolation between two input audio samples.
-Both samples are first encoded into a latent path z_a and z_b of size N, then we compute a *interpolated* path:
+Here we show how the continuous model can perform a linear interpolation between two input audio samples.
+Both samples are first encoded into a latent path z_a and z_b of size N, then we compute an *interpolated* path:

 z[n] = z_a[n] * (1 - n/N) + z_b * (n/N)